New Hampshire Month-to-Month Lease Agreement

 Required Notice To Raise the Rent on a New Hampshire Month-to-Month Lease

-New Hampshire requires that notice for a rental increase be delivered in writing, but doesn’t specify a particular timeframe for that notice.
-This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes, which in New Hampshire is 30 days.
+New Hampshire doesn’t specify a particular timeframe to raise the rent.
+This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes.
+In New Hampshire, this is 30 days.

 Eviction in New Hampshire Month-to-Month Rentals

-New Hampshire tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+New Hampshire tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in New Hampshire typically take one to two months.

 For more information on the eviction process in New Hampshire, click here.